XinTong02/XinTong02/README.md

 ## 🧩 About Me

 Hi!
-I'm **Elena He**, a master's student majoring in **Cybersecurity**.
+I'm **Elena He**, a master's student in **Cybersecurity**.

-My current research focuses on **AI Agent security**, especially the security risks that may emerge when LLM-based agents interact with tools, contexts, permissions, and multi-step instructions.
+My research focuses on **AI Agent security**, especially the risks that can arise when LLM-based agents interact with tools, contexts, permissions, and multi-step instructions.

-I am interested in understanding how complex AI systems behave in real execution scenarios — and how seemingly helpful behaviors may sometimes cross security boundaries.
+I’m interested in how complex AI systems behave in real-world execution scenarios — and why seemingly helpful actions may sometimes cross security boundaries.

 ---